Privacy concerns with social networking services: Social profiling and third party disclosure

-Social profiling allows for Facebook and other social networking media websites of filtering through the advertisements, assigning specific ones to specific age groups, gender groups, and even ethnicities.

 Data aggregation sites like Spokeo have highlighted the feasibility of aggregating social data across social sites as well as integrating it with public records.
 A 2011 study highlighted these issues by measuring the amount of unintended information leakage over a large number of users with the varying number of social networks.
 It identified and measured information that could be used in attacks against what-you-know security.

 Studies have also pointed to most social networks unintentionally providing third party advertising and tracking sites with personal information.
 It raises the issue of private information inadvertently being sent to third party advertising sites via Referrer strings or cookies.

 Civil libertarians worry that social networking sites, particularly Facebook, have greatly diminished user confidentiality in numerous ways.
 For one thing, when social media platforms store private data, they also have complete access to that material as well.
 To sustain their profitability, applications like Facebook examine and market personal information by logging data through cookies, small files that stockpile the data on someone's device.
 Companies, such as Facebook, carry extensive amounts of private user information on file, regarding individuals’, “likes, dislikes, and preferences”, which are of high value to marketers.
 As Facebook reveals user information to advertising and marketing organizations, personalized endorsements will appear on news feeds based on “surfing behavior, hobbies, or pop culture preferences”.
 For those reasons, Facebook's critics fear that social networking companies may seek business ventures with stockholders by sharing user information in the exchange of profits.
 Additionally, they argue that since Facebook demonstrates an illusion of privacy presented by a “for-friends-only” type of platform, individuals find themselves more inclined to showcase more personal information online.
 According to the critics, users might notice that the sponsorships and commercials are tailored to their disclosed private data, which could result in a sense of betrayal.